dhakajack/vladsLab/README.md

 -------------

 This is a short demo by Jack Welch.
-It gets around the issue of not being able to directly non-Latin unicode into the I7 parser by transliterating the input on the fly, before the parser ever see it.
+It gets around the issue of not being able to directly type non-Latin unicode into the I7 parser.
+It does this by transliterating the input on the fly, before the parser ever see it.

 This trick relies on Vorple, a javascript framework that extends I7.
 I took a bludgeon to the core file of Vorple to intercept the text